 The following policies and implementation requirements are mandatory.
 Decisions of state agencies with respect to approvals of permits, licenses, leases or other authorizations to construct, operate, maintain, or decommission any cables, pipelines, utilities or fixtures on, affixed to, or buried under the seafloor in Oregon's territorial waters and or connected from the seafloor to the ocean shore must comply with the requirements mandated in the Territorial Sea Plan.
-Once NOAA/OCRM approves the incorporation of the enforceable policies of the Territorial Sea Plan into the Oregon Coastal Management Program, they are applicable to those federal actions that affect Oregon's coastal zone and are subject to the federal consistency requirements of the federal Coastal Zone Management Act.
+Once NOAA/OCRM approves the incorporation of the enforceable policies of the Territorial Sea Plan into the Oregon Coastal Management Program, they are applicable to those federal actions that affect Oregon's coastal Zone Management Act.

-An applicant for a project or development action within or affecting the Oregon Territorial Sea shall:
+An applicant for a project or development action within or directly affecting the Oregon Territorial Sea shall:

 Design and site projects and infrastructure responsibly such that proposed seafloor development actions will maintain and protect to the maximum extent practicable, natural resources, ecosystem integrity, marine habitat, and areas important to fisheries, navigation, recreation and aesthetic enjoyment from adverse effects that may be caused by said development actions.
-For purposes of this section, 'Maintain and protect' means following the actions listed below in order of priority:
+For purposes of this section, 'Maintain and protect' means following the process of mitigation by taking one or more of the following actions listed in order of priority: